Southern strategy: World War II and population changes

+In 1876, over 70% of voters participated in the election, but declined to less than 60% by 1896, and less than 30% by 1904.
+Voter participation reached a low of below 20% in the 1924 election.
+Increase voting rights in the 1950s and 1960s raised participation to 38% in 1952, and around 51% in 1968, the first time since 1896 that a majority voted.
+The percentage of black southerners who were registered to vote rose from around 20% in 1952, to 43% in 1964, and a majority in 1968.

 With control of powerful committees, Southern Democrats gained new federal military installations in the South and other federal investments during and after the war.
 Changes in industry and growth in universities and the military establishment in turn attracted Northern transplants to the South and bolstered the base of the Republican Party.
 In the post-war presidential campaigns, Republicans did best in those fastest-growing states of the South that had the most Northern transplants.
 In the 1952, 1956 and 1960 elections, Virginia, Tennessee and Florida went Republican while Louisiana went Republican in 1956 and Texas twice voted for Dwight D. Eisenhower and once for John F. Kennedy.
 In 1956, Eisenhower received 48.9% of the Southern vote, becoming only the second Republican in history (after Ulysses S. Grant) to get a plurality of Southern votes.
+The 1956 election was the first time since 1872 that the Democratic presidential nominee failed to win a majority of the south's electoral votes.

 The white conservative voters of the states of the Deep South remained loyal to the Democratic Party, which had not officially repudiated segregation.
-Because of declines in population or smaller rates of growth compared to other states, Mississippi, Alabama, Arkansas and North Carolina lost congressional seats from the 1950s to the 1970s while South Carolina, Louisiana and Georgia remained static.
+Due to declines in population or smaller rates of growth compared to other states, Mississippi, Alabama, Arkansas, and North Carolina lost congressional seats from the 1950s to the 1970s while South Carolina, Louisiana and Georgia remained static.
 Eisenhower was elected president in 1952, with strong support from the emerging middle class suburban element in the South.
 He appointed a number of Southern Republican supporters as federal judges in the South.
 They in turn ordered the desegregation of Southern schools in the 1950s and 1960s.
 They included Fifth Circuit Court of Appeals judges John R. Brown, Elbert P. Tuttle and John Minor Wisdom as well as district judges Frank Johnson and J. Skelly Wright.
-However, five of his 24 appointees supported segregation.
+Five of Eisenhower's 24 appointees supported segregation.